CTDEEP Fall Trawl Survey *Data for 2010 unavailable-see note below.

 American shad migrate from the ocean to rivers to spawn.
 Their year to year populations vary, often depending on differences in recruitment of individual year classes.
 Blueback herring has declined dramatically in recent years.
 Striped bass predation may be a factor in declining populations for both species.
 In Connecticut waters a moratorium on the taking of blueback herring has been in place since 2001.

 Both of the above graphs depict data from CTDEEP’s fall trawl survey.
 The survey uses geometric mean instead of arithmetic mean to find the most frequently observed number of fish collected per tow.
 In a natural environment such as Long Island Sound fish have a “patchy” distribution, i.e. some areas will have a very high abundance of fish, and other areas very low abundance or no fish at all.
 An arithmetic mean can be easily biased by unusually high or low values so that it doesn’t reflect the true center of a data set.
 The geometric mean minimizes the effects of very high or low values using a log transformation and is a better average for this type of biological data.
+In fall 2010, sampling was cancelled because the CTDEEP’s research vessel was out of service due to repairs.

 Atlantic salmon (below) and American shad (above) are anadromous fish which return to fresh rivers to spawn.
 Both species have been negatively impacted by river dams and pollution.
 These fish were photographed at a fishway (fish ladder) on the Farmington River.